Phillip Island 500: 2008–11

 The race was revived in 2008 as two-driver endurance event for V8 Supercars, replacing the Sandown 500 as the lead-in event to the annual Bathurst 1000 race.
 The format featured two short races on Saturday, one for each co-driver, that set the grid, before the traditional 500 km race on the Sunday.
 It remained part of the V8 Supercar Championship Series for four consecutive years before the Sandown 500 was reinstated as the host of the 500 km championship race for the 2012 season.

 This iteration of the event was dominated by the Holden Racing Team and Triple Eight Race Engineering, winning two races each.
 The Triple Eight entry of Craig Lowndes and Jamie Whincup also led the other two events late in the race, before being overtaken by the Holden Racing Team's Garth Tander.
 The 2008 event saw Tander, driving with Mark Skaife, win after Whincup lost the lead due to an error.
 In 2009, Tander, this time driving with Will Davison, passed Lowndes, who had a slowly deflating tyre, on the final lap.
 For the 2010 season, a rules change forced a team's primary drivers to be split across their two cars, therefore Lowndes and Whincup were split up, with vastly different outcomes.
 Whincup lost a third race from the lead in three years following an engine failure, whilst Lowndes would go on to win, this time with Skaife.
 This occurred ten years after Lowndes and Skaife had won the Queensland 500 driving together.
 The final running of the event in 2011 saw Lowndes and Skaife win again, leading home a Triple Eight one-two finish ahead of Whincup and Andrew Thompson.
 The win saw Skaife level Colin Bond as the only drivers to win the event three times.

 2017–18

 In 2017, the Phillip Island SuperSprint format was dropped in favour of two 250 km races, which led to the revival of the Phillip Island 500 name.
 The event itself was marred by a spate of tyre failures across the weekend, while Ford were also able to break their 45 year drought at the event.
-After one more event using the format, the Phillip Island event returned to SuperSprint status in 2019.